-Baking paper is a silicon-coated, grease proof paper that is often classified as a specialty grade paper.
-It comes with a variety of heat tolerance levels and is a highly versatile product, widely used in the food service and packaging sectors.
+Baking paper is a silicon-coated, greaseproof paper that is often classified as a speciality grade paper.
+It comes with a variety of heat tolerance levels and is a highly versatile product, widely used in the foodservice and packaging sectors.

 White Baking Paper

 As the name infers, the bleached baking is white and treated with chlorine dioxide, oxygen and peroxide to make it white, lignin-free and suitable for food contact.
 It is then coated with silicon to make it grease-resistant and heatproof.

 Brown Baking Paper

 Unlike white baking paper, the brown baking does not undergo treatment with bleaching agents, therefore, it remains brown.

 Do you have a preference?
 In some quarters, the unbleached brown baking is seen to be the better environmental and people-friendly option as it does not involve the use of bleaching chemicals.

 In other quarters, the bleached option is considered the better option.
 There has been some debate that the lignin (an organic plant polymer) present in the wood fibres that give the colour to the brown baking, it not best suitable to use with food as it can sometimes produce odours, particularly at high temperatures.

 Personal choice, availability and price will be the key drivers in the decision-making process around purchasing baking paper.

 PG Paper source both white and brown options from mills around the globe.